rahulpandita/rahulpandita.github.io/index.md

 Hi all…

-I am Rahul Pandita postdoctoral researcher at [Department of Computer Science NCSU](http://www.csc.ncsu.edu/) working with [Dr. Laurie Williams](http://collaboration.csc.ncsu.edu/laurie/) and [Dr. Munindar Singh](http://www.csc.ncsu.edu/faculty/mpsingh/).
+I am Rahul Pandita, _senior reseach scientist_ at [Phase Change Software](http://phasechangesoftware.com/) Previously, I worked as a postdoctoral researcher at [Department of Computer Science NCSU](http://www.csc.ncsu.edu/) working with [Dr. Laurie Williams](http://collaboration.csc.ncsu.edu/laurie/) and [Dr. Munindar Singh](http://www.csc.ncsu.edu/faculty/mpsingh/).
 I received my [PhD.](./files/diploma.pdf) from [NCSU](http://www.csc.ncsu.edu/) in Computer Science.
 I like to travel, love to sketch, and enjoy music.
 Learning to me is a never ending process.
 And I believe that “There is so much more left to be done...”.
 I strongly believe that there is always room for improvement ...

-Contact me at rpandit ~ 'at' ~ ncsu ~ 'dot' ~ edu.
+Contact me at rpandita ~ 'at' ~ phasechangesoftware ~ 'dot' ~ com.

 <hr>